yuhan-yhyh/Dataset_Code_MGSVM-FS-MM-LiDAR/Dataset_MM_features/Readme.md

-# Dataset of the multimodal multispectral features collected from 30 material spamples in 4 material classes
+# Dataset of the multimodal multispectral features collected from 30 material samples in 4 material classes

 ## Files